Greenhouse Transformation

 New gathering space

 Harka redesigned a deck at the same level as the home to provide a smooth transition from the kitchen.
-We incorporated a hybrid roof, utilising an opaque portion to the west to block the intense western sun in the evening, and a clear polycarbonate east side to let in light to both the outdoor and indoor spaces.
+We incorporated a hybrid roof, utilizing an opaque portion to the west to block the intense western sun in the evening, and a clear polycarbonate east side to allow light into both the outdoor and indoor spaces.

 Diffused Light